 Students can also start attending Shelter Medicine Grand Rounds and Journal Clubs right away.
 These virtual live conferences take place by Zoom Wednesdays at 7:30 pm ET.
 They are a great way to learn what’s happening on the leading edge of Shelter Medicine and an opportunity to network with veterinarians, shelter leaders, and other experts from across the globe.
 Veterinary Forensics Rounds take place every second Wednesday at 7:00 pm ET through a partnership with the International Veterinary Forensic Sciences Association.

 The easiest way to get started on the Certificate in Shelter Medicine is to enroll in VEM5321 Integrating Veterinary Medicine with Shelter Systems in the summer between the 1st and 2nd year.
-However, we always have a few students who discover their affinity for Shelter Medicine a little later, and they have a second chance to complete the course in the summer between the 2nd and 3rd years.
+However, we always have a few students who discover their affinity for Shelter Medicine a little later, and they have a second chance to complete the course in the summer between the 3rd and 4th years.
+This sample pace chart shows the most common sequence for completing the certificate requirements.

 In addition to 15 units of required electives to earn the certificate, we offer additional electives for students who desire even more skill development in surgery, forensics, disaster response, shelter consultation and assessment, and building compassion satisfaction and resiliency for long-term career success.